coderamen666/srd-v3.5-md/spells/spells-a-b.md

 -   **Saving Throw:** Will negates (harmless)
 -   **Spell Resistance:** Yes (harmless)

-The subject's outline appears blurred, shifting and wavering.
+The subject’s outline appears blurred, shifting and wavering.
 This distortion grants the subject concealment (20% miss chance).

 A *see invisibility* spell does not counteract the *blur* effect, but a *true seeing* spell does.

-Opponents that cannot see the subject ignore the spell's effect (though fighting an unseen opponent carries penalties of its own).
+Opponents that cannot see the subject ignore the spell’s effect (though fighting an unseen opponent carries penalties of its own).

 ## Break Enchantment